SCOPE OF THIS CHAPTER

 (1) Note: Unless a parent is subject to Proceedings, or Letter Before Proceedings, they will be unable to qualify for Legal Aid.

-2.3.2 Recording Parental Consent
+3.4 Recording Parental Consent

-In Re N (Children) (Adoption: Jurisdiction) EWCA Civ 1112 good practice the President of the Family Division, Sir James Munby sets out his view in respect of good practice in the recording of parental consent to a Section 20 agreement:
+Re N (Children) (Adoption: Jurisdiction) EWCA Civ 1112 set out good practice in the recording of parental consent to a Section 20 agreement:

-- Wherever possible the agreement of a parent to the accommodation of their child under section.20 should be properly recorded in writing and evidenced by the parent's signature.
+- Wherever possible the agreement of a parent to the accommodation of their child under section.20 should be properly recorded in writing and evidenced by the parent's signature;

-- The written document should be clear and precise as to it terms, drafted in simple and straight-forward language that the particular parent can readily understand.
+- The written document should be clear and precise as to it terms, drafted in simple and straight-forward language that the particular parent can readily understand;

-- The written document should spell out, following the language of section 20(8), that the parent can 'remove the child' from the LA accommodation 'at any time' without giving notice to the local authority;
+- The written document should spell out, following the language of section 20(8), that the parent can 'remove the child' from the local authority accommodation 'at any time' without giving notice to the local authority;

-- The written document should not seek to impose any fetters on the exercise of the parent's right under s.20(8).
-Where the parent is not fluent in English, the written document should be translated into the parent's own language and the parent should sign the foreign language text, adding, in the parent's language, words to the effect that 'I have read this document and I agree to its terms'.
+- Where the parent is not fluent in English, the written document should be translated into the parent's own language and the parent should sign the foreign language text, adding, in the parent's language, words to the effect that 'I have read this document and I agree to its terms';

 3.5 The use of Section 20 prior to Court Proceedings

-Section 20 may, in an appropriate case, have a proper role to play as a short-term measure pending the commencement of care proceedings, but the Courts have strongly advised that this should not lead to an unnecessary delay in the issuing of proceedings and cases must not be allowed to drift, (including those cases when children are placed with relatives under a Section 20 agreement).
+Nevertheless, Section 20 may, in an appropriate case, have a proper role to play as a short-term measure pending the commencement of care proceedings, but the Courts have strongly advised that this should not lead to an unnecessary delay in the issuing of proceedings and cases must not be allowed to drift, (including those cases when children are placed with relatives under a Section 20 agreement).
 Proceedings still need to be issued in a timely fashion.
 The ADCS/Cafcass Practice Guidance for the Use of Section 20 seeks to clarify good practice in this area.

-Even where a parent/carer's legal advisor has established an agreement regarding the use of Section 20 prior to either issuing Proceedings or progressing a timely plan and timetable of work for further assessment, these should be carefully adhered to by all parties.
+Even where a parent/carer's legal adviser has established an agreement regarding the use of Section 20 prior to either issuing Proceedings or progressing a timely plan and timetable of work for further assessment, these should be carefully adhered to by all parties.
 Any plan should be based on the child's welfare needs and avoid delay.

 All such agreements should be undertaken in conjunction with the local authority's Legal Services and include a clear (written) agreement and Care Plan with the outcome considered at a Looked After Children's Review to which the parents have been invited.